Insular art

 The Book of Kells Chi Rho page is not an isolated painting.
 It is a manuscript page from the Book of Kells, an illuminated Gospel book made around 800 in the world of Insular art.
 The image most people know is a detail from folio 34r, not the whole page.
 In the manuscript, the folio introduces the phrase Christi autem generatio in Matthew 1:18.

-That point matters because it changes how the page should be read.
 The Chi-Rho page was made for a book, for liturgy, and for concentrated looking.
 Someone encountering it in the manuscript would meet it as a threshold into sacred text, not as a framed picture on a wall.

 Historical context